Refined Winter Fashion Tips: Warm Fashion for Cold Weather

 Choose Outfits with Layers, Length, and Warm Fabrics

-• Layer: I’m a fan of sweater coats, puffer vests, and ponchos come winter because these are easy layers to slip on and off depending on how high the heat is cranking inside.
-Under, I’ll wear a long-sleeved tee or fitted merino or cashmere sweater and a silk tank under that so when I slip off the topper I am still pulled together and warm.
-Chunky knits are popular this fall and easy to layer over a silk or knit tee.
-I’m also known to slip fleece tights or silk longjohns under dress pants or jeans come winter and no one is the wiser except my warm self!
+- Layer: I’m a fan of sweater coats, puffer vests, and ponchos come winter because these are easy layers to slip on and off, depending on how high the heat is cranking inside.
+Under, I’ll wear a long-sleeved tee or fitted merino or cashmere sweater and a silk tank under that so when I slip off the topper, I am still pulled together and warm.
+Chunky knits are popular this fall and are easy to layer over a silk or knit tee.
+I’m also known to slip fleece tights or silk longjohns under dress pants or jeans when I dress for winter, and no one is wiser than my warm self!
+Also check out quilted skirts like this one from Columbia; it's a great way to add extra warmth to that part of the body for outdoor winter activities.

-• Length: Winter isn’t the time for mini skirts and crop tops.
-I pull out the midi skirts and wear with fleece tights and tall boots, longer tunic sweaters over slim pants or sweater dresses over fleece or wool leggings and tights, and thigh-skimming sweater coats keep my rear and upper legs warm.
+- Length: Winter isn’t the time for mini skirts and crop tops.
+I pull out the midi skirts and long winter coats and wear them with fleece tights and tall boots, longer tunic sweaters over slim pants, or sweater dresses over fleece or wool leggings and tights.
+Thigh-skimming sweater coats are great at keeping my rear and upper legs warm.

-• Warm Fabrics: Wool pants are truly warmer than synthetics; look for a pair with lining to stay itchy-free and add some wind repellant.
+- Warm Fabrics: Wool pants are warmer than synthetics; look for a pair with lining to stay itchy-free and add some wind resistance.
 As mentioned a thousand times already, fleece and wool tights and leggings are a smart choice with dresses and skirts.
-Leather is wind repellant and warm; I wear a lot of leather skirts come winter for fashion with function.
-This year sweater and sweatshirt dresses are on trend and look great with tall boots and leggings or thick tights.
+Leather is wind-repellant and warm; you will find a lot of leather skirts this season.
+It's a fantastic way to look chic and stay cozy, and leather doesn't experience static cling against fleece hosiery.

 Longer Coats that Repel Wind